 Most holds prevent students from registering for classes.
 Because of this, it is smart to check your holds ahead of time to avoid problems when your registration window opens.
 When in doubt, contact your academic advisor.

 First, there is no need to stress!
 Many freshmen enter college unsure of what academic major to pursue.
 In addition, many students change their major quite a few times before they find the best fit.
 Whether you are completely unsure or stuck between a couple of options, we encourage you to remain Freshman Studies.
 As a freshman studies student, you will be advised by a professional advisor in the Center for Student Success and First-Year Experience.
 Our advisors have knowledge concerning every major on campus and will be glad to discuss all options.
 We will also make sure that you take core classes that are required across majors so that you don’t waste time.

 You are required to declare a major when you have earned 45 hours.
 However, you are still allowed to change your major after that.

 It depends on your major.
 Some majors and departments require a minor and some don’t.
 Your advisor will be glad to discuss the specifics with you.

 It depends.
 Not all courses automatically transfer to the University.
 If you are planning on taking a course elsewhere, you will need to get approval from your academic Dean’s office by submitting a transient form.
-You can find a link to the different forms below.
 In addition, you may check the Transfer Equivalency Resources on your myOleMiss portal.
 There you can find agreements the University has with many other institutions across the country.
 When in doubt, don’t hesitate to contact your Academic Advisor.

 The University offers many tutoring opportunity for students.
 The links below provide details updated each semester for tutoring available on campus for free as well as supplemental programs offered to University of Mississippi students.
 Students can also contact the course’s department regarding specific tutoring information.